seanh/seanh.github.io/_posts/2021-08-22-backup-fastmail-and-gmail-with-isync.md

     IMAP error: unexpected BYE response: [OVERQUOTA] Account exceeded command or bandwidth limits.

-I found that I only needed this when downloading large amount of email at once, such as during the initial download of my whole Gmail account.
+I found that I only needed this when downloading a large amount of email at once, such as during the initial download of my whole Gmail account.
 I was able to remove the `Pipelinedepth 1` after that and it has been working fine.
 Removing `Pipelinedepth 1` doesn't seem to make `mbsync gmail` run any faster for me